arouyan/lakeFS/docs/setup/import.md

 **Warning:** the *import-from-inventory* branch should only be used by lakeFS.
 You should not make any operations on it.
 {: .note }

-### Gradual Import
+### Gradual import
 {: .no_toc }

 Once you switch to using the lakeFS S3-compatible endpoint in all places, you can stop making changes to your original bucket.
 However, if your operation still requires that you work on the original bucket, you can repeat using the import API with up-to-date inventories every day, until you complete the onboarding process.

 You can specify only the prefixes that require import. lakeFS will merge those prefixes with the previous imported inventory.
 For example, a prefixes-file that contains only the prefix `new/data/`.
-The new commit to `import-from-inventory` branch will include all objects from the HEAD of that branch, except for objects with prefix `new/data/` that is imported from the inventory.
+The new commit to `import-from-inventory` branch will include all objects from the HEAD of that branch, except for objects with prefix `new/data/` imported from the inventory.

 ### Limitations
 {: .no_toc }

 Note that lakeFS cannot manage your metadata if you make changes to data in the original bucket.
-The following table describes the results of making changes in the original bucket, without importing it to lakeFS:
+The following table describes the results of making changes in the original bucket without importing it to lakeFS:

 | Object action in the original bucket | ListObjects result in lakeFS                 | GetObject result in lakeFS |
 |--------------------------------------|----------------------------------------------|----------------------------|